 Psi Chi is the International Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.

 Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications (9 credit hours in Psychology and a 3.0 overall and Psychology GPA).

 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).

 The Psychology Club here at Weber State is a great way to get involved with your school and make amazing friends.
 It will look great on a resume as you can work with fellow students and professors in conducting research and performing service projects.
-The club works closely with the Psychology Department's honor society, Psi Chi, and is headed by our awesome professor Dr. McGillivray.
+The club works closely with the Psychology Department's honor society, Psi Chi, and is headed by our awesome professor Dr. Herrmann.

 An application for joining the Psychology Club can be found here.
 You do not need to be a Psychology major/minor to join the club, so don't hesitate to join!